mdancho84/mdancho84.github.io/_posts/2022-03-15-the-data-science-career-path.md

 ## What about Data Engineering?

-The question I always get at this point is what about Data Engineering?
+The question I always get at this point is: _What about Data Engineering?_

 Well, that's a great question.
 Let me explain why Data Engineering is not in the table.

-Here's a typical conversation between a Business Analyst and a Data Engineer.
+Here's a typical conversation between a Business Analyst and a Data Engineer...

 ![](/assets/business_analyst_data_engineer.jpeg)

 <p class="text-center date">Typical conversation between a Business Analyst and a Data Engineer (<a href="https://towardsdatascience.com/a-day-in-the-life-of-a-data-engineer-d65293272121">Day in the Life of a Data Engineer</a>)</p>

-So, Data Engineering is really a support role.
-And what Data Engineers do is give data to the Business Analysts and Data Scientists in a nice tidy looking format that comes from what they call a "data pipeline".
+So, what Data Engineers do is make the jobs of the Business Analysts and Data Scientists much easier.

+They do this by giving data scientists access to data in a nice tidy looking format that comes from what they call a **"data pipeline"**.

 According to the article, [_"A day in the life of a data engineer"_](),  Data Engineers regularly deal with: